codecheckers/codecheckers.github.io/nl/workshop4.md

 ## What if I want to participate as a codechecker instead?

-You can register to participate in the workshop on the [registration page], and join us as a codechecker on 14 February.
+You can register to participate in the workshop on the [registration page](https://www.universiteitleiden.nl/en/events/2025/02/codecheckatlucdh), and join us as a codechecker on 14 February.
 The event will be held in person in Leiden (see event page for details).

 What you can expect during the workshop:
 - An introduction to CODECHECK and a live demo